aidanreilly/owncloud_qs/installing/installing_owncloud.md

 nav_order: 5
 ---

-# Installing and configuring ownCloud
+# Installing and configuring the ownCloud server

 1. Download the latest ownCloud package.
 ```shell